-Mechanism of Action – our scientists have identified a critical mechanism of neuronal damage and death resulting from concussion.
+Mechanism of Action – Our scientists have identified a potentially critical mechanism of neuronal damage and death resulting from concussion.
 The activation of the protease, calpain-2, is closely associated with cell damage and death following a concussion.

-Protease Inhibitors – we have also discovered an inhibitor of this neurodegenerative process.
-Our proprietary calpain-2 inhibitor, NA112, provides significant protection when administered after a concussion.
+Protease Inhibitors – We have also discovered an inhibitor of this neurodegenerative process.
+Our proprietary calpain-2 inhibitor, NA112, provides significant protection when administered after a concussion in animal models.

 After TBI in mice; pictures taken 24 hours after TBI

 Blood-Based Biomarkers – Importantly, we have identified a blood-based biomarker that directly correlates with cell death and drug target engagement.
 N-terminal fragment of brain spectrum (“SNTF”) is generated by calpain activation following a concussion and leaks into the blood.

 Changes in Blood SNTF Levels 6 Hours After TBI (vehicle vs. calpain-2 inhibitor-injected mice)